-Payments that would take you over your overdraft limit will, in most cases, be stopped before they can go through.
-However, in the rare instances where you do go into an unarranged overdraft by accident — and let’s face it, it happens — we’ll only ever charge you the standard rate of interest, with a maximum monthly charge of £2.
-That’s less than the price of your daily coffee.
+Payments that would take you over your overdraft limit may be stopped before they can go through.
+However, in the rare instances where you do go into an unarranged overdraft by accident — and let’s face it, it happens — you won't incur any charges or interest on the overdrawn amount.

 You’re not on your own.
 Starling’s budgeting tools are designed to make money management easier, but if you’re still struggling, we’re on hand 24/7.
 Contact customer support in app via Live Chat, message us on the website chat function or give our friendly team a call.
 Free debt counselling, debt adjusting and providing of credit information services is also available from the Money Advice Service – find out more by visiting the Money Advice Service website.